MAST1999/showcase-react/server/README.md

 ### Creating a User

-Currently this doesn't have a create a user page so you will need to send `username, email, password` to `http://localhost:5000/usersAPI/user` to have a user.
+Currently this doesn't have a create a user page so you will need to send `username, email, password` to `http://localhost:5000/usersAPI/user` as a `post` request to have a user.
 The response will contain a `uuid` which we need in out front-end app. in the `App.tsx` you will find a `user` state which has a default `uuid`, you will need to paste the `uuid` received from the prior request in there and the app will run after wards.